Competitor Analysis: How to Analyze Your Competitors in 2024

 Having identified the metrics you want to analyze, create a sheet either in Google Sheets or in Excel that will house all of this information.

-You can also download a template and tweak it to your needs if you don’t want to build your own competitor analysis process.
+You can also download a competitive analysis template and tweak it to your needs if you don’t want to build your own competitor analysis process.
 It can also help you identify some further metrics you want to take note of.

 Make sure that the sheet is easy to use for you: as long as all the people who need to understand it find it clear and easy to follow.
 You don’t need to worry about how other companies have structured theirs.